 For those complaints from job seekers that are conciliated there is usually evidence that the applicant was successful but the employer withdrew the offer at a late stage.
 For example applicants are sometimes in the final stages of the selection process when a higher level manager intervenes and discontinues the recruitment process.
 In some cases the process is discontinued following a medical check that identifies an impairment that does not affect the ability of the job seeker to perform the job.

 Where possible complainants and respondents are encouraged to seek to resolve the complaint through a mutually agreed set of outcomes.

 Figure 14 shows the outcomes of the 112 complaints which were conciliated.
 Many of these conciliated complaints were resolved with more than one outcome, for instance a monetary settlement, a policy change and an apology.

 Settlements involving a monetary settlement remained largely unchanged from previous years with 20.5% this year compared to 20.2% in the previous year.
 The second most common outcome was an apology (18.6%), which was significantly lower than the previous year (27.5%).
 This year a higher percentage of complaints accepted the respondent’s explanation (14.8%) compared to the previous year (5.3%).

 The Commission aims to investigate and conciliate or finalise complaints in a timely manner without compromising the ability of all participants to be treated fairly and achieve satisfactory outcomes.

-In 2016-17 a total of 89.6% of complaints resolved in under six months, and 99.7% in under 12 months.
-The length of time taken to resolve complaints within six months and 12 months has increased slightly compared to previous year’s average of 3.6 months; this is due to a reduction of 1.5 full time employees handling complaints, and to the complexity of issues raised by an increasing number of complainants and reduction in the number of conciliation officers.
+In 2017-18 a total of 84.7% complaints resolved in under six months, and 98.5% in under 12 months.
+The length of time taken to resolve complaints within six months and 12 months has increased to 3.9 months compared to previous year’s average of 3.6 months; this is due to factors including the complexity of issues raised by an increasing number of complainants and reduction in the number of conciliation officers.